Taste receptor: Tissue distribution

 The gustatory system consists of taste receptor cells in taste buds.
 Taste buds, in turn, are contained in structures called papillae.
 There are three types of papillae involved in taste: fungiform papillae, foliate papillae, and circumvallate papillae.
 (The fourth type - filiform papillae do not contain taste buds).
 Beyond the papillae, taste receptors are also in the palate and early parts of the digestive system like the larynx and upper esophagus.
 There are three cranial nerves that innervate the tongue; the vagus nerve, glossopharyngeal nerve, and the facial nerve.
 The glossopharyngeal nerve and the chorda tympani branch of the facial nerve innervate the TAS1R and TAS2R taste receptors.
 Next to the taste receptors in on the tongue, the gut epithelium is also equipped with a subtle chemosensory system that communicates the sensory information to several effector systems involved in the regulation of appetite, immune responses, and gastrointestinal motility.

 In 2010, researchers found bitter receptors in lung tissue, which cause airways to relax when a bitter substance is encountered.
 They believe this mechanism is evolutionarily adaptive because it helps clear lung infections, but could also be exploited to treat asthma and chronic obstructive pulmonary disease.

 The sweet taste receptor (T1R2/T1R3) can be found in various extra-oral organs throughout the human body such as the brain, heart, kidney, bladder, nasal respiratory epithelium and more.
 In most of the organs, the receptor function is unclear.
 The sweet taste receptor found in the gut and in the pancreas was found to play an important role in the metabolic regulation of the gut carbohydrate-sensing process and in insulin secretion.
 This receptor is also found in the bladder, suggesting that consumption of artificial sweeteners which activates this receptor might cause excessive bladder contraction.

 Function

 Taste helps to identify toxins, maintain nutrition, and regulate appetite, immune responses, and gastrointestinal motility.
 Five basic tastes are recognized today: salty, sweet, bitter, sour, and umami.
 Salty and sour taste sensations are both detected through ion channels.
-Sweet, bitter, and umami tastes, however, are detected by way of G protein-coupled taste receptors.
+Sweet, bitter, umami, and fat taste, however, are detected by way of G protein-coupled taste receptors.

 In addition, some agents can function as taste modifiers, as miraculin or curculin for sweet or sterubin to mask bitter.